nhussein2026/wpcourse/README.md

 # wpcourse

-This php code for wpcourse using wordpress.
+This php code for wpcourse using wordpress associeating with udemy course by @fjobeir.